-The impact of having intellectual property depends on the property itself and how easy it would be for the victim to recreate / recollect the data.
-Competitors that stole intellectual property could use it at their advantage or the effect of an upcoming announcement to the public would decrease if it was leaked ahead of time.
+The impact of having intellectual property lost depends on the property itself and how easy it would be for the victim to recreate or recollect the data.
+Competitors that stole intellectual property could use it at their advantage.
+Also, the effect of an upcoming announcement to the public would decrease if it was leaked ahead of time.

 If confidential information was breached then it could lead to a loss of reputation as the holder would be regarded as ineffective at protecting the data.
-Legal consequences would also follow as the Data Protection Act (1998) would be broken: fines, court cases and even imprisonment would be possible further impacts.
-An organisation would expect to see penalties from the Information Commissioners Office (ICO) if they failed to protect personal details by breaking the DPA.
+Legal consequences would also follow as the Data Protection Act (2018) would be broken: fines, court cases and even imprisonment would be possible further impacts.
+An organisation would expect to see penalties from the Information Commissioner's Office (ICO) if they failed to protect personal details by breaking the DPA.

-If services like cloud storage services are hacked or knocked offline (e.g. because of an attack or network problems) and data is lost then customers, especially those that pay, will be furious.
+If services like cloud storage services are hacked or taken offline (e.g. because of an attack or network problems) and data is lost then customers, especially those that pay, will be furious.
 This will lead to a loss of reputation, trust and even legal proceedings if personal and sensitive data is lost.
 Larger businesses will use private cloud storage, hosted in data centres that they maintain themselves, to avoid relying on third parties.

-Loss of reputation - Organisations spend years to build up a reputation where customers trust them and want to use their products or services.
+Organisations spend years to build up a reputation where customers trust them and want to use their products or services.
 Data loss can immediately destroy that reputation and cause once-loyal customers to look elsewhere and choose their competitors.

 If data of a classified nature (such as military arrangements, security weak-points or upcoming government plans) is lost and falls into the hands (most probably by hacking) of those who intend to bring harm to the country then the consequences can be disastrous.
 Spies of foreign countries or terrorists could use classified information to target vulnerable locations or events resulting in casualties.
 Threats could also be economic in nature if large amounts of money are stolen or redirected to malicious bodies.

 6.3 - Impacts: